Marketing Your Event, Program or Service

 Different Items, Different Writing Styles

-Before assigning your project, the director of Creative Services will meet with you to discuss what types of images, such as photos or graphics, you would like to use in your publication.
+Before assigning your project, we will meet with you to discuss what types of images, such as photos or graphics, you would like to use in your publication.
 If we do not have photos in our photo library suitable for your project, we will schedule a photo shoot.
 Scheduling a photo shoot may add extra time to the publication schedule.
 The graphic designer assigned to your project will provide design options for your review.
 The designs will be consistent with the College's overall brand, which includes standard colors, fonts and logos.
 Creating a consistent look across printed pieces and other communications helps to reinforce the College's brand.

 Project Process, Timeline and Approval